TextRanch

 Our experts

-Both 'to set up an appointment' and 'to make an appointment' are correct and commonly used phrases in English.
-They can be used interchangeably to refer to the act of arranging a meeting or consultation with someone.
+Both 'to set up an appointment' and 'to make an appointment' are correct, commonly used phrases in English.
+They can be used interchangeably to refer to the act of arranging a meeting or consultation with another person.
 The choice between the two phrases is a matter of personal preference.

 to make an appointment